UTF-7: Byte order mark

 A byte order mark (BOM) is an optional special byte sequence at the very start of a stream or file that, without being data itself, indicates the encoding used for the data that follows; it can be used in the absence of metadata that denotes the encoding.
-For a given encoding scheme, it's that scheme's representation of Unicode code point U+FEFF.
+For a given encoding scheme, it is that scheme's representation of Unicode code point U+FEFF.

-While it's typically a single, fixed byte sequence, in UTF-7 four variations may appear, because the last 2 bits of the 4th byte of the UTF-7 encoding of U+FEFF belong to the following character, resulting in 4 possible bit patterns and therefore 4 different possible bytes in the 4th position.
+While it is typically a single, fixed byte sequence, in UTF-7 four variations may appear, because the last 2 bits of the 4th byte of the UTF-7 encoding of U+FEFF belong to the following character, resulting in 4 possible bit patterns and therefore 4 different possible bytes in the 4th position.
 See the UTF-7 entry in the table of Unicode byte order marks.

 Security

 UTF-7 allows multiple representations of the same source string.
 In particular, ASCII characters can be represented as part of Unicode blocks.
 As such, if standard ASCII-based escaping or validation processes are used on strings that may be later interpreted as UTF-7, then Unicode blocks may be used to slip malicious strings past them.
 To mitigate this problem, systems should perform decoding before validation and should avoid attempting to autodetect UTF-7.

-Older versions of Internet Explorer can be tricked into interpreting the page as UTF-7.
-This can be used for a cross-site scripting attack as the < and > marks can be encoded as +ADw- and +AD4- in UTF-7, which most validators let through as simple text.
+The charset detection on some Windows NT versions of Internet Explorer can be tricked into interpreting the page as UTF-7.
+This can be used for a cross-site scripting attack as the delimiters of HTML tags, < and >, can be encoded as +ADw- and +AD4- in UTF-7, which most validators let through as simple text.

 UTF-7 is considered obsolete, at least for Microsoft software (.NET), with code paths previously supporting it intentionally broken (to prevent security issues) in .NET 5, in 2020.